Crema de Elote

 Strain the mixture into a mixing bowl.
 Press firmly on the pulp to extract as much flavor as possible.
 Would you like a rustic corn soup?
 Straining the corn mixture gives the soup a very smooth texture.
 Skip the straining step for a heartier rustic soup.
 The taste and presentation will be just as good.

 Incorporating the blended corn soup base into the cream is an important step.
 Allow the cream to come to room temperature and allow the blended soup base to cool for 10 minutes before adding to the cream.
 You need to introduce the base very slowly into the cream so that it doesn’t form lumps.

-Spoon the cream in a large mixing bowl then start adding a few tablespoons of soup base at a time into the cream and gently stir to incorporate.
+Spoon the cream into a large mixing bowl then start adding a few tablespoons of soup base at a time into the cream and gently stir to incorporate.

-Continue adding a few tablespoon of base at a time while continually stirring.
+Continue adding a few tablespoons of base at a time while continually stirring.

 The Final Steps